 Grass-roots Promotion and Outreach

-I also introduced an annual juried exhibition of our member artist portfolios online.
-The prize was a Featured Artist Page with a set of secondary portfolio pages, built and hosted by Artist Resource.
-The winners received a gold, silver, or bronze award badge for their own pages.
+I also introduced an annual juried exhibition of our own member artist portfolios online.
+The prize was a Featured Artist page with a set of secondary portfolio pages, built and hosted by Artist Resource.
+The winners received a gold, silver, or bronze award badge for their own web pages.
 The submitters were enthusiastic, since Artist Resource already had high visitor traffic.
-(I designed an attractive counter for the landing page.
-But after the numbers started getting really large, it seemed more appropriate in the About section.)

 In response to hundreds of submissions and queries, we expanded our content to include the San Francisco Bay Area and surrounding communities, including San Jose, South San Francisco, Berkeley, Emeryville, Oakland, the rest of the East Bay, plus Marin, Sonoma, and Napa, up to Santa Rosa.
 We had interest as far north as Mendocino, and as far south as Santa Cruz.
 Clearly there was a huge need for an arts information clearinghouse.